mapledesign/modx-system-settings-override/README.md

 [Others](https://community.modx.com/t/environmental-variables/4057) have asked for this feature in the past.
 I hope this extra helps.

 ### Why doesn't the extra work with MODX 3?
+Edit: Apparently it does work with MODX3.
+However I'm not testing it on MODX3 at present.

-It's because of funding.
+Original answer: It's because of funding.
 I write what my clients need.
 If you need this extra for MODX 3, please [get in touch](https://www.mapledesign.co.uk/contact/) to sponsor development.